Emmerz6949/password-generator/README.md

 ### Credits

-The html and css files as well as some of the javascript code were provided by Trilogy Education Services (https://www.trilogyed.com/).
+The HTML and CSS files as well as some of the JavaScript code were provided by Trilogy Education Services (https://www.trilogyed.com/).